rmendes1/proxy-scrape/README.md

 Database in production is clean and contains only new info.

 Some methods that I think might work:
-- Create a local PSQL database and connect with Heroku's PSQL to upload the data
+- Create a local PSQL database and connect with Heroku's PSQL to upload the data;
 - Generate via code the command to retrieve Heroku's Postgres URL, which is one of the environment variables set.
 I tried to use <code class="lo lp lq lr ls b">subprocess</code>
 and decode to create a SQLAlchemy engine but I coudn't manage to make it work.
-The code for that can be found <a href = 'https://github.com/rmendes1/proxy-scrape/blob/main/proxy_scrape/management/commands/scrape_commands_production.py'>here</a>
+The code for that can be found <a href = 'https://github.com/rmendes1/proxy-scrape/blob/main/proxy_scrape/management/commands/scrape_commands_production.py'>here</a>.

 # **License**